dmrokan/gsl4godot_gsl/doc_sphinx/integration.rst

 stringent, but always return the best approximation obtained up to that stage.

-The algorithms in @sc{quadpack} use a naming convention based on the following letters::
+The algorithms in |quadpack| use a naming convention based on the following letters::

   Q - quadrature routine